 General liability, on the other hand, covers a range of activities that could potentially cause injury.
 A general liability insurance policy might cover a wide range of things that may or may not take place on your property, including auto accidents, intellectual property rights infringements and damages to property or persons caused by your business enterprise.

 In some cases, an experienced personal injury attorney could file suits against both general and liability insurance policies for the same incident.
 This could result in significant increases in premiums for both these types of policies.
-Enlisting the help of a qualified New Jersey premises liability and general liability attorney is often the best move to protect yourself and your company against these types of legal actions.
+Enlisting the help of qualified New Jersey premises liability and general liability attorneys like us is often the best move to protect yourself and your company against these types of legal actions.
+We offer a free case consultation to if you are ready to get started.